turingschool/mod-0-curriculum/session3/index.md

 Other alternatives to GitHub include GitLab and BitBucket, among others.
 GitHub (and these other services) also makes it easy for teams that use git to collaborate on the same codebase.

-During Mod 0, we will not be exploring the collabortive functionality of GitHub.
+During Mod 0, we will not be exploring the collaborative functionality of GitHub.
 We're going to stick to learning the basic functionality of GitHub.

 Let's first discuss this diagram: